TACC/gateways19-hpc-in-the-cloud/block4/jobs.md

 jobs-output-get -r 8c7a91ac-7da5-44ad-a6dd-39f010e87e54-007
 ```

-You should see a jobs-<jobId> folder created in your present working directoty, which contains the predictions.txt file along with .err and .log files.
+You should see a "jobs-jobId" folder created in your present working directoty, which contains the predictions.txt file along with .err and .log files.

 ### Jobs Notifications